 Make Everyday Lifestyle Changes

-- Modify or stop activities that hurt the back - It may be hard to give up the Saturday basketball game or scale back on golf, but doing so will minimize twisting the back.
+It may be hard to give up the Saturday basketball game or scale back on golf, but doing so may minimize twisting of the back.
 The same goes for lifting large or heavy objects.

 In general, avoid or minimize any activities that make your back feel worse.

 Changing how you sleep, using different pillows, and/or considering a new mattress can help provide better spinal alignment and support throughout the night.
-Adjustable beds are no longer just for the hospital—if you find that you're most comfortable in a recliner, then consider sleeping in a semi-upright position with an adjustable bed, or simply by adding a foam-wedge pillow to your regular bed.
+If you find that you're most comfortable in a recliner, consider sleeping in a semi-upright position with an adjustable bed, or simply by adding a foam-wedge pillow to your regular bed.